mekaron/articles/client cases/hubs.md

 Outline
+1. General problems with translation

-1. What is a TMS and why use it
+2. What is a TMS and why use it

-2. Common setup with Contentful/TMS
+3. Common setup with Contentful/TMS

-3. Problems when setting up a translation pipeline this way
+4. Problems when setting up a translation pipeline this way

   a. lots of defects after translation in design